sam-haff/go-samurai-chat-api/README.md

 # Go REST API for mobile application
-REST API written in Golang for the [chat application](https://github.com/sam-haff/samurai-chat-app).
+API and services for the chat web application.
+Application is live at https://samuraichat.net (frontend code is in <em>./mini_client</em>).
 ___
 **Stack:**
 - Go